mroker242/LaunchSchool/Assessment1.md

 ## Definitions of functions

 select
-Returns a new array when based on the block's return value.
+Returns a new array  based on the block's return value.
 If the *return value* evaluates to true, then the element is selected.

+map
+map returns a new array based on the blocks return value.
+Each of the element is transformed based on the return value.